 The StreamSense™ engine is composed of several different layers that run in the cloud.
-It leverages numerous big data storage and processing technologies like Cassandra, HBase, Impala, Redis, ElasticSearch and Storm.
+It leverages numerous big data storage and processing technologies like Cassandra, ElasticSearch, Redis and Storm.

-In the Trend Graph & Detection layer we build a graph of the entities and their relationships.
+In the Trend Graph & Detection layer we continuously keep track of all entities and their metrics.
 We do this by extrapolating time series data around entities using statistical approaches (like FFT) combined with machine learning heuristics (like SVM) to get a continuous stream of detection events around entities.
-These events are then clustered to provide high-level overviews of new patterns.
-In the future we plan to expand this layer into a more fine-grained world model in which all observations and corresponding emotions are mapped — much like the human brain.

 Finally, there is the Agents layer in which we combine user configurations and interests to provide a continuous stream of intelligence events around people, topics, companies, competitors and industries.